Asian markets flat after Apple value surpasses $1 trillion

 ANALYST'S PERSPECTIVE: "July's jobs data will be received with strong expectations brewing ahead of the release," Jingyi Pan of IG said in a commentary.
 "The leads for Asia are constructive and indeed we are seeing U.S. futures in the black this morning, aiding the recovery from yesterday's steep drop."

-ENERGY: Benchmark U.S. crude lost 6 cents to $68.90 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude picked up 10 cents to $69.06 a barrel in electronic trading on the New York Mercantile Exchange.
 It rose 1.9 percent to $68.96 a barrel in New York.
-Brent crude, used to price international oils, shed 11 cents to $74.34 per barrel.
+Brent crude, used to price international oils, shed 1 cent to $74.44 per barrel.
 It gained 1.5 percent to $73.45 a barrel in London.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay